-I am pursuing a degree in Physics with a minor in Mechanical Engineering.
+I am pursuing a degree in Mechanical Engineering.
 My wife, Heather, and I have been married since October 18, 2014 (wedding photo above, we got married at an overlook on Skyline Drive in Shenandoah National Park).
 We enjoy the company of two beautiful daughters.
 Our small family enjoys traveling, exploring old towns/small towns, and seeking adventure.

 This blog was created to share ideas on any given topic of interest.
 Any and all of the views shared are prone to revision given the presentation of sufficient reliable contrary evidence.
-My thoughts are just the consequence of a specific, natural human brain processing environmental stimuli and certain bits of mankind’s collective idea bubble.
+My thoughts are just the consequence of a specific, natural human brain processing environmental stimuli, including certain bits of mankind’s collective idea bubble.

 LinkedIn Profile: https://www.linkedin.com/in/aaron-cooper-1625a3143/

 Q&A and Interesting Facts